-In the run up to the opening of Eric’s and Amy’s exhibitions on March 16th, we are launching a Call for Entries as an appeal for people willing to help complete Eric’s map.
+In the run up to the opening of Eric’s and Amy’s exhibitions back in March, we launched this Call for Entries as an appeal for people willing to help complete Eric’s map.

 All images will be added to the map of Payphones throughout the United States on a dedicated website with image credit provided to each photographer.